robertprp/ShoGun-Price-Fetcher/README.md

 Logs will be available at Loki.
 Prometheus will have some data.
-Tempo should contain the executed price fetching action.
+Tempo should contain the executed price fetching action traces.